Ryan-Mirch/2048-game/README.md

 2048 game coded from scratch.
 I did not follow a tutorial.

 Swipe to combine numbers.
 Get a number to 2048 to win.
-If you can't swip in any direction, you lose.
+If you can't swipe in any direction, you lose.

+Nothing special, and it looks like crap, but the mechanics work perfectly, so i'm happy.